jhs/cqs/README.md

 * Safari 5
 * Internet Explorer 8, Internet Explorer 9

-Use CQS if *you use Javascript*, you know (or appreciate) Amazon SQS, and you *want the same thing on your server*.
+Use CQS if you use Javascript, you know (or appreciate) Amazon SQS, and you *want the same thing on your server*.

 For Node, install with NPM.